-UN court hearings to open in Ukraine case against Russia
+Russia snubs UN court hearings in case brought by Ukraine

 Ukraine has asked the court to order Russia to “immediately suspend the military operations” launched Feb.
 24 “that have as their stated purpose and objective the prevention and punishment of a claimed genocide” in the separatist eastern regions of Luhansk and Donetsk.

-A decision is expected on the request within days, though it remains to be seen if Russia would abide by any order the court might issue.
+A decision is expected on the request within days, though that does not mean Russia would abide by any order the court might issue.

 If the court were to order a halt to hostilities, “I think the chance of that happening is zero,” said Terry Gill, a professor of military law at the University of Amsterdam.
 He noted that if a nation does not abide by the court’s order, judges could seek action from the United Nations Security Council, where Russia holds a veto.